-Japan new defense plan bolsters fighter capability, budget
+Japan to spend more on defense, refit 1st aircraft carrier

 The Cabinet, under the guidelines, also approved a new Medium Term Defense Program requiring a record five-year defense spending of 27 trillion yen ($240 billion) beginning 2019, up more than 2 trillion yen ($17.6 billion) from an earlier five-year defense budget.

 As Japan comes under pressure from President Donald Trump to allow more exports from the U.S., purchases of costly American weapons would be a way to reduce the U.S. trade deficit, while enhancing military cooperation between the allies.
+Japan's U.S. arms purchases have surged, and the Defense Ministry came under criticism for agreeing too easily to Washington's hefty asking price.
+The guidelines said Japan will seek more cost-efficient purchase of advance-capability U.S. equipment, while pushing for more joint research and development.

 Buying more American weapons, however, would be a setback for Japan's defense industry and its hopes to develop its own replacement of F-2 fighter jets are uncertain.
 The guideline did not mention whether the F-2 successor would be made made-in-Japan or jointly developed.

+The guidelines also called for setting up a unit specializing in space, cyberattacks and electronic warfare, while integrating the ground maritime and air forces to better coordinate operations.
+Japan should aim for a unified, simultaneous "multi-dimensional and unified defense capability" that breaks away from the conventional concept of ground, maritime and air defense, the guidelines said.

+As the fast-aging country faces declining population and workforce, Japan will accept more women to join the self-defense force, postpone retirement age and promote research and development of robotics and unmanned equipment.